simonjisu/autoupdate/README.md

 $ docker run -i -t -p 8088:8088 --name [name] -v [data-volume] simonjisu/autoupdate
 ```

-there is another version for arm32v7/debian, pull the docker using tag "debian"
+there is another version for arm32v7/debian, pull the docker using tag "arm32v7-debian"

 ```
-$ docker pull simonjisu/autoupdate:debian
+$ docker pull simonjisu/autoupdate:arm32v7-debian
 ```

 ## installation

-This installation is for Internal use, however you can modify codes in `src` directory for your own purpose.
+This installation is for Internal user, however you can modify codes in `src` directory for your own purpose.

 ```
 wget https://gist.githubusercontent.com/simonjisu/3cf5d858746b11228ff24a09dbf4c832/raw/385a5b33f8617ec553dc8f9aaf0f6bd52a924135/autoupdate_installer.sh